"Google." Britannica Academic, Encyclopædia Britannica, 11 May. 2020.

 accuracy."
 Statistical Science (1986): 54-75.

-American History Online, Ancient and Medieval History Online, Ancient and Medieval History Online all use the History Research Center interface and citations can be obtained in the same way in each.
+American History Online, Ancient and Medieval History Online, Ancient and Medieval History Online all use the same interface and citations can be obtained in the same way in each.

-At the top of every article is a citation icon in that you can click on to get an MLA, Chicago Manual of Style or Harvard citation.
-MLA is the default, so you'll need to click the radio button to get another style.
+At the top of every article is a citation icon in that you can click on to get your MLA style citation.

 1. Select the "C above the article.

 2. Citation options will pop up.
 Select MLA.

 3. The citation box with your MLA style citation will pop up.
 Grab it and paste it into your paper.